Here's what we'll cover

 • postpartum depression or anxiety affecting eating patterns

-• breastfeeding hunger and higher calorie needs in some people
+• breastfeeding hunger and higher calorie needs in some people, requiring careful diet planning

-For many, the first postpartum goal is recovery and stability, not aggressive weight loss.
+For many, the first postpartum goal is recovery and stability, not aggressive weight loss or dieting.

-GLP-1 therapy is generally considered when weight retention persists beyond the early recovery phase and when a person is medically stable.
+GLP-1 therapy, a type of medication, is generally considered when weight retention persists beyond the early recovery phase and when a person is medically stable, with a focus on long-term weight management.

 Situations where GLP-1 therapy may be discussed include: